 - exercising fiduciary responsibilities and stewardship with regard to NAEYC's goals, policies, and allocation of resources;

 - contributing to a policy governance model that provides leadership for the Association with a focus on mission;

 - identifying and cultivating future Association leaders; and

 - serving on committees and panels and being available for liaison relationships with Affiliate Groups and Interest Forums.

 In addition to the qualifications above, officers must meet specific qualifications related to the responsibilities for their position.
 The responsibilities and associated qualifications are outlined here.

-Late summer/Early fall 2013: Group Interviews are held at NAEYC Headquarters in Washington, D.C.
+Early fall 2014: Group Interviews are held at NAEYC Headquarters in Washington, D.C.

 If you have any questions about being on the Governing Board, please contact Cathy Kennedy at firstname.lastname@example.org or 202-350-8835.